Safer vehicles

 Buying your first car

-Why should safety be a high priority?
+Why safety should be a high priority

 Budgeting for your car